 Disclaimer: Neither the author of this post nor the FPP, claims any liability for any damage done to yourself or others by using the chemistry or following the instructions in this post.
 Proceed at your own risk.
-Note that professional film labs like ColorLab and Spectra Lab can and will process your home movie film.
+Note that the FPP can develop and scan your home movie film.

 So, you’ve decided to give black and white reversal movie film processing a go?
 Congrats!
 It’s a lot of fun, and the results are always satisfying.
 If you’re like me and you shoot a lot of black and white reversal movie film, doing it at home in your dark room will be life-changing.
 The amount you’ll save in processing costs will allow you to spend more money on film and less on pricy labs.
 The amount you’ll spend up-front to buy some of the equipment will seem like a drag, but if you shoot enough movie film and do the math, it soon starts to pay for itself.

 You may have already seen some videos or read some articles on the net that go through the steps but, if you’re like me, you probably feel overwhelmed.
 There is either too little information, or too much—and then too many decisions to make.
 I’m approaching this little how-to from a ‘here is my method and it works best for me’ perspective.
 There are lots of other ways to approach black and white reversal movie film processing.
 I encourage you to try everything—but through my trials and errors, these methods have proved perfect for me.